Arthur H. Osborne ‘1907 and His Friend: The Composers of “Here Comes That Tiger”

 Here’s looking at you, Herman.

-All quotations and headlines are from the New York Times 1907-1909 unless
+All quotations and headlines are from the New York Times 1907-1909 unless otherwise indicated.

 After three years of sitting neglected in the upstairs armory, the Band has finally decided to bring back the Rugby Shirts for non-televised Basketball and Volleyball games this year!